-Let us remember that in order to free yourself from guilt, you are willing to accept that you have it when you do not.
+Let us remember that to free yourself from guilt, you are willing to accept that you have it when you do not.

 You punish yourself.

-If you do not find redemption, forgiveness or possibility of reparation, what is left to atone for your guilt by taking the punishment by your own hand.
+If you do not find redemption, forgiveness, or the possibility of reparation, what is left to atone for your guilt by taking the punishment by your hand?